The juice squeezed from a fresh lemon, orange, lime, and grapefruit are the best form of flavor, specially in lemon juice.

 If just a few drops of juice are needed, pierce the skin with a toothpick and squeeze out what you need.
 To store it, reinsert the toothpick, put the lemon or lime into a plastic bag, and refrigerate.

 Store fresh lemon juice in the refrigerator for a week or so.
 If I have a large amount of juice to store, I put the juice in ice cube trays and freeze for later use.

 Manual Citrus Juicer/Press

 The world’s largest-selling mechanical juicer.
-Capable of leveraging up to 600 lbs. of pressure, this home juicer
+Capable of leveraging up to 600 pounds of pressure.

 Hand Citrus Juicer

-lemon juice without electricity, batteries, or hard-to-operate juice
+Enjoy fresh-squeezed lemon juice without electricity, batteries, or hard-to-operate juice squeezers.

 Freezing Whole Lemons:

 The next time you see lemons or limes on sale at your local grocery or produce store, buy an extra amount of lemons and freeze them whole.